markwest1972/smart-security-camera/aws-lambda-functions/java/readme.md

-# aws-lambda-functions (Node.js)
+# aws-lambda-functions (Java)

-This directory contains Node.js based AWS Lambda Function definitions used by the smart-security-camera project.
-[Java versions are also available](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/java).
+This directory contains Java based AWS Lambda Function definitions used by the smart-security-camera project.
+[Node.js versions are also available](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions/nodejs).

 These functions trigger, or are triggered by the the step function defined in the [aws-step-functions module](https://github.com/markwest1972/smart-security-camera/tree/master/aws-step-functions/java).